ajmyyra/dlcal/README.md

 # dlCal - Calendar software with focus on deadlines

-Just a quick node.js - React - Android app project for a course Mobile Cloud Computing in Aalto University.
+Just a quick MEAN (MongoDB, Express, Angular, Node.js) app project for the course Mobile Cloud Computing in Aalto University.

 Configuration is stored in config.js, so you'll need one too.
 Here's an example: